 Installing an Instance

-Installation lets you choose among several parameters during the install process, such as the cookie domain and the settings of the configuration store.
+You can customize several AM parameters during installation, such as the cookie domain and the settings of the configuration store.

 Perform the steps in the following procedure to install a single AM instance, or to install the first instance on a site.

-Installing the first instance creates the necessary configuration that the site will share.
+Installing the first instance creates the required configuration that the site will share.

-By default, the cookie domain is set to the first instance's full URL, such as
+By default, the cookie domain is set to the full URL of the first instance; for example,

-You can change the cookie during the installation of the first instance, or later.
+You can change the cookie domain when you're installing the first instance or later.

 You can use a load balancer layer to protect AM services.
 The load balancer can restrict access to AM services, throttle traffic, offload HTTPS encryption, and so forth.

 As an alternative, or in addition, you can use a separate reverse proxy.